Wilderness Journal Issue 4

 We helped to unite opposition by supporting Traditional Custodians and concerned locals, and bringing together tens of thousands of nature lovers across Australia to stop this bizarre plan.
 After eight years of protests and legal battles, the companies involved were forced to walk away.

-We may have won that battle—but there will be many more to come.
+We may have won that battle—but there are many more to come.

 For our climate's sake, the fossil fuels hidden deep beneath the Kimberley must stay there.
 Forever.

-We support the aspirations of Traditional Custodians to protect their ancient culture and deep connections to country.
+We support the rights and aspirations of First Nations people to protect their ancient cultural connections to Country.

 What we’re doing:

-- Advocating for new laws that support the life our lives depend on.
+- Advocating for new laws and policies that support the life our lives depend on.